anton-107/youtube-module/README.md

 Module that can be used to fetch data from YouTube, using YouTube Data API

+## Downloading captions using ytdl-core

+YoutubeParser class is a wrapper around ytdl-core library, that does two things:

+- it gets a url for captions for a given video ID
+- it downloads the captions from the url provided by the first method

 ## Downloading captions using official API

 ### Disclaimer: this method works only to download captions for a video that you own.
 Google API does not allow you to download captions for any other video's.